vand3rlinden/vand3rlinden.github.io/content/post/s-mime-enhancing-email-security.md

 There are, however, alternative approaches using `HTTPS`, a DNS `TXT` record, and optionally a `SMIMEA` record.
 Please note that `SMIMEA` records are used only for verification and require DNSSEC.

 > **IMPORTANT**: Based on my research, there is currently no standardized method for sharing S/MIME public keys, and mail clients do not automatically discover them.
-This means out-of-band instructions are required.

 ### HTTPS hosting
 You can publish your (or your users) S/MIME public key certificates on your domain, for example: `https://example.com/.well-known/smime/firstname_lastname.crt`